-In the midst of the COVID-19 outbreak, Dr. Tae Han Kim, the founder and CEO of Samsung Biologics, and his team proved that it’s possible to protect both the health of its workforce and clients, while also ensuring the company meets the continuous business operations, client demands, and production schedules without delay.
+In the midst of the COVID-19 outbreak, Dr. Tae Han Kim, founding CEO of Samsung Biologics, and his team proved that it’s possible to protect both the health of its workforce and clients, while also ensuring the company meets the continuous business operations, client demands, and production schedules without delay.

 Samsung Biologics is a fully integrated CDMO (Contract Development and Manufacturing Organization) providing end-to-end services to pharmaceutical and biopharmaceutical companies.
 Established in 2011 with headquarters in Songdo, South Korea, the company is committed to improving lives through biomedicine while becoming the most trusted partner to its clients as it works toward that commitment.